Data lifecycle management

-The Weka system includes user-defined policies which serve as guidelines to control the data storage management.
+The Weka system includes user-defined policies that serve as guidelines to control the data storage management.
 They are derived from a number of factors:

 - 1.The rate at which data is written to the system and the quantity of data.

 - 2.The capacity of the SSDs configured to the WEKA system.

 - 3.The speed of the network between the Weka system and the object store, and the performance capabilities of the object store itself, e.g., how much the object store can actually contain.

 For tiered filesystems, the following parameters should be defined per filesystem: